mbroadst/rethunk/README.md

 ### New features and differences

-Rethinkdbdash ships with a few interesting features.
+rethunk ships with a few interesting features.

 #### Importing the driver